“How earnestly God commanded us to teach our children."

 The Virginia Synod offers many programs throughout the year for youth and young adults.
 More information about these events and registration forms can be found here.

-Any adult is invited to attend this class which meets on Sundays at 8:45am in the Campus Center off the upper parking lot off Tom’s Creek in Blacksburg.
+Any adult is invited to attend this class which currently meets on Sundays at 10 am via Zoom.
 Participants work together to select study themes and materials; class discussions are led by several facilitators.
-NOTE: During COVID19 Closure, the Forum class meets at 10am on Sundays, via Zoom.
+We are currently discussing Amy Jill Levine's Short Stories by Jesus: The Enigmatic Parable of a Controversial Rabbi.
 To obtain the Zoom link, please email the Church Office Manager (firstname.lastname@example.org).

 Persons who identify as male are invited to gather on Friday mornings by Zoom from